venkatavamsi01/eco-match-challenge/README.md

 ### Overview

 In this assignment, you will build **EcoMatch**, a product matching system that takes a product name as input and finds the closest match from a pool of food products, along with its carbon rating.
-The goal is to evaluate your ability to design a performant, scalable matching solution with a well-justified approach.
+We're interested in seeing how you design a performant, scalable matching solution with a well-justified approach.

 Your solution must:

-- Handle unclean product names by cleaning and normalizing inputs.
+- Handle unclean product names by cleaning and normalizing inputs. (+ any other edge cases you can think of)
 - Accurately match to the closest dataset product.
 - Be well-documented, modular, and scalable.